Category

 While it might sound far-fetched, murder is the second most common cause of injury death to American travelers behind road accidents.
 Targeted violence involving travelers is often random and unpredictable, but much like natural disasters, these incidents tend to happen more frequently in some places.

-Strategy: When a traveling employee is potentially at risk of targeted violence, it is absolutely essential that your threat assessment and other preparatory research be thorough.
+Strategy: When a traveling employee is potentially at risk of targeted violence, your threat assessment and other preparatory research must be thorough.
 By identifying high-risk areas, you can alter your travel plans to avoid them.
-If that is not possible, and if traveling is absolutely necessary, consider private close protection (AKA bodyguards) to guard your people.
+If that is not possible, and traveling is necessary, consider private close protection (AKA bodyguards) to guard your people.

 Cyberattack